oracle/cloud-native-devops-workshop/db-devops/CloudNative400.md

 ## Required Artifacts

 - The following lab requires an Oracle Public Cloud account that will be supplied by your instructor.
 Included in this account is an Oracle Compute Cloud Service that will simulate a client workstation with all necessary client software pre-installed for local code editing.
-You will need to install VNC viewer on your personal workstation to access this Compute Cloud Service client.
+You will need to install VNC Viewer on your personal workstation to access this Compute Cloud Service client.

-# Create Initial Marketing UI Service
+# Create the Initial Marketing UI Service

-## Create the initial Git Repository
+## Create the Initial Git Repository

-### **STEP 1**: Review and update the Agile Board
+### **STEP 1**: Review and Update the Agile Board

-- This Lab assumes that you completed Lab 100, 200 and 300 and are still connected to the Oracle Cloud, that you're still in the Developer Cloud Service Dashboard, and you're viewing the "Alphaoffice Marketing Project".
-If for some reason that is not the case, follow the first several Steps of Lab 100 to once again view the Developer Cloud Service Console.
+- This Lab assumes that you completed Labs 100, 200 and 300.
+It also assumes you and are still connected to the Oracle Cloud, that you're still in the Developer Cloud Service Dashboard, and that you're viewing the "Alphaoffice Marketing Project".
+If for some reason that is not the case, follow the first several steps of Lab 100 to once again view the Developer Cloud Service Console.

     ![](images/lab400/400_01_01_project_console.png)